nayfin/demo-co-old/README.md

 # Publishing Angular Libraries with Nx
-How to build a group of publishable libraries all all namespaced under an NPM organization.
+How to build a group of interdependent publishable libraries all all namespaced under an NPM organization.
 ## https://github.com/nayfin/demo-co

 ## What is Nx?